Nick Bax

-Nick Bax (born 1970) is a British designer and academic whose creative practice has spanned the fields of graphics, creative direction and art.
+Nick Bax (born 1970) is a British designer and academic whose creative practice has spanned the fields of graphic design, creative direction and art.

 Bax was part of the world-renowned Designers Republic team for 15 years before launching the creative studio Human in 2007.
 Bax is also co-founder of the Computer Club music label.

 Bax has a doctorate from the University of Sheffield for his PhD research exploring mixed reality storytelling, nonlinear narratives and the recreation of individuals, locations and memory via immersive technology.

 Nick is a Fellow of the Royal Society of Arts (FRSA) and the Higher Education Academy (FHEA) and a visiting lecturer in visual communication and the creative industries.
 He serves on the Partnership Advisory Board for WRoCAH (White Rose College of Arts & Humanities), is a trustee of the mental health charity Sheffield Flourish, a member of Sheffield Theatres Trust Fundraising Committee and an ambassador for Eureka! (museum).